|

 Used with the author's permission.

-Sharon Waller Knutson lives in a house her husband, Albert, built out of clay from the land on a dirt road in the middle of the wildlife habitat and open range of the Arizona desert.
-A retired journalist, she writes poetry for readers who don’t normally read poetry.
+Sharon Waller Knutson lives in a house her husband, Albert, built out of clay from the land on a dirt road in the middle of a wildlife habitat and open range of the Arizona desert.
+A retired journalist, she writes poetry for readers who don't normally read poetry.
 In 2014, Sharon sold her chapbook, My Grandmother Smokes Chesterfields, to winter visitors from all over the world in a café where her husband played guitar and sang country music.
 Her customers told her they expected her to publish a new poetry book when they returned each year so, in 2015, she published Desert Directions, about her life in the desert.
 In 2016, she published They Affectionately Call Her a Dinosaur, poems about her customers and other seniors in her life who started new careers, businesses, and relationships after they retired.
-And in 2017, Sharon published I Did it Anyway, poems about how she broke the glass ceiling in the newspaper business in the ‘60s and ‘70s, when women were typically relegated to the society pages.
-This year, Albert retired from playing music so Sharon now operates her bookselling operation online.
+In 2017, she published I Did it Anyway, poems about how she broke the glass ceiling in the newspaper business in the '60s and '70s, when women were typically relegated to the society pages.
+Many more books followed, and now Sharon maintains an entertaining blog called Storyteller Poetry Review.
+Sharon and Albert (now retired from his music gig) stay busy raising assorted critters and enjoying their 11 grandchildren and 6 great-grandchildren.

 Sharon Waller Knutson: